Operation Tat-Type: Indiana’s Atomic Age Experiment

 To establish these blood banks, citizens first had to be typed and then carry dog tags listing relevant information, including their blood type.
 After thousands were typed and issued dog tags, researchers discovered less than three-quarters complied regularly.

 Although the program seemed a marginal success, civil defense committees, first in Chicago and then Lake County, Indiana, decided on a more intrusive but permanent method of marking blood sources, calling it Operation Tat-Type.
-Operation Tat-Type
+In the 1950s, assertive adherence to civil defense measures became a badge of patriotism, and a substantial asset for elected officials.
+Lake County saw it as an opportunity.

 The Lake County Medical Society introduced Operation Tat-Type during the Lake County Fair in 1951 and successfully blood-typed over a thousand people, with the majority volunteering for later blood-type tattooing.
 The program expanded to Hobart’s elementary schools and then most schools throughout the county from 1951 to 1952.